 Revenues increased by \$96.8 million, or 237%, for the Successor 2021 Period compared to the Successor 2020 Period.
-The increase in revenues was primarily driven by the 2021 Acquisitions of \$32.8 million, organic revenue growth from a full year of operations on 2020 acquisitions of \$51.4 million, as well as new contracts and modifications to expand existing contracts awarded.
-The 2020 acquisitions included Adcole, DSS, Roccor and LoadPath after their respective acquisition dates.
+The increase in revenues was primarily driven by 2021 acquisitions of \$32.8 million, organic revenue growth from a full year of operations on 2020 acquisitions of \$51.4 million, as well as new contracts and modifications to expand existing contracts awarded.
+The 2021 acquisitions includedOakman, DPSS and Techshot, while the 2020 acquisitions included Adcole, DSS, Roccor and LoadPath after their respective acquisition dates.
 MIS revenues are included in all periods presented.